 This legendary home in the Hollywood Hills was built in 1942 and features over 50,000 square feet of personal residence and creative space.
 But during the Cold War between 1947-1969, the residence was Lookout Mountain Air Force Station, where the federal government operated a secret film studio producing classified films for the U.S. Department of Defense and the Atomic Energy Commission.
 The self-contained filmmaking compound employed 250 people, and covered 2.5 acres of studios, film vaults, production areas, and screening rooms.
 Since its deactivation, it has become a personal residence.
 The incredible, massive home includes several art galleries, theater, sound stage, art and dance studios, gym, library, loft space, office, and much more.

 Another day on Take Sunset, another $150 million dollar Bel Air home.
 Just listed publicly is Candy Spelling’s 56,500 square foot estate in Holmby Hills known simply as The Manor.
 Built in the early 1980s with late television producing legend Aaron Spelling, The Manor is one of the largest single-family homes in California, and one of five homes in the world that are on the market for $100 million or more, according to Forbes.com.

-This incredible 4,057 square foot architectural home sits on a prime Hollywood Hills gated lot with amazing city light views.
-It provides 3 bedroom, 3 1/2 baths, a media room, and a dining room that opens to a saltwater pool and spa.
+This incredible 4,057 square foot architectural home sits on a prime Hollywood Hills gated lot with amazing city lights views.
+It provides 3 bedroom, 3 1/2 baths, a media room, and a dining room that opens to the saltwater pool and spa.
 There are stunning high end finishes throughout, including Ann Sachs and Walker Zanger tile, stainless steel appliances, dual Fisher & Paykel dishwashers, and dark hardwood floors.